nicshackle/FreediveWatch/README.md

 ![image](images/housingPrep.jpeg)

 ##### Sensor Preparation
-If ordered directly, the sensor will come as-is and the pins needs to broken out, and wires attached.
+If ordered directly, the sensor will come as-is and the pins need to broken out, and wires attached.
 This was done with a generic SOP16 breakout, although something smaller would be ideal.
 A decoupling cap was also added onto the board.

 ![image](images/sensorBreakout.jpeg)